SBCompSciClub/SBCompSciClub.github.io/Readme.md

 <Button style="position: absolute; top: 0px; left: 0px" onclick="alert('You clicked me');">New Button</Button>
 ```
 > Yes, this can get overwhelmingly annoying if your trying to do something intense, but thats the price for modularity

 ## Portal
 This is the portal that the computer science club officers log into.

+### Authentication
+Sign in with the account was created by you.
+If you ever forget your password, send yourself a password change email via firebase, or ask the awesome amazing cool developer who is currently managing the portal.

 ### Views
 The current view determines what information is dumped onto the table.
 The default views are shown in View -> [View Name].
 You can switch to any of these views simply by clicking on any of them.
 The complete view just contains all the information in the database.